TexasCollegeBscCSIT/react-app-csit/README.md

    npm install //Inside project root directory
 ```

-If you face any problem during package installation process try deleting node_modules folder and package-lock.json or yarn.lock and try again with above command.
+Try removing the node_modules folder, package-lock.json, or yarn.lock, and then run the aforementioned command again if you encounter any issues with the package installation process.

 ## Git Branch Information

-#### `main` This one will be the stable branch of our project.
+#### `main` This will be our project's stable branch.

-#### `develop` This branch will have latest code and all development task, we as a team will continuesly do development in this branch.
+#### `develop` The most recent code and all development tasks will be in this branch, and our team will continue to work on development there.